 1 Nuveen traces its history back to 1898.
 Nuveen's asset management business was established in 1989.

-3 Cerulli Associates, The Cerulli Report, U.S. Managed Accounts 2020.
-Data as of 31 Dec 2019, most recent data available.
+3 Source: Cerulli Associates, The Cerulli Report, U.S. Managed Accounts 2022.
+Data as of 31 Dec 2021, updated annually; most recent data available.
 Based on total assets; includes proprietary assets; does not include model separate accounts.

-4 Nuveen, Morningstar Direct as of 30 Sep 2020.
-Based on total net assets of U.S. open open-end funds for the Nuveen Family of Funds and the TIAA-CREF Funds, excluding exchange-traded funds, money market funds and fund of funds.
-Based on a review of 677 fund families and 102 fund families with municipal offerings.
+4 Nuveen, Morningstar Direct as of 31 Dec 2022.
+Based on total net assets of U.S. open-end funds for the Nuveen Family of Funds and the TIAA-CREF Funds, excluding exchange-traded funds, money market funds and fund of funds.

 The projections or other information generated by the Nuveen Municipal Bond Ladder Tool regarding the likelihood of various investment outcomes are hypothetical in nature and do not reflect actual investment results that any particular investor actually attained or of any specific Nuveen product.
-Past performance is no guarantee of future results.
-All investments carry a certain degree of risk, including the loss of principal.
-Investment objectives may not be met.
+Performance data shown represents past performance and does not predict or guarantee future results.
 The use and output of this calculator is for educational purposes only and should not be considered investment, legal, financial planning, or tax advice.
 The output is general in nature and may not apply to your individual tax situation and is not intended to serve as the primary or sole basis for your investment or tax-planning decisions.
 All outcomes/yields/returns do not reflect the deduction of management fees, transaction costs and other expenses that an investor will incur.
 Product availability and customization options may vary by firm and platform.
 For more individualized information, you should consult your tax advisor or investment professional.